lewis-wow/ptsq-express-example/README.md

 And take a good look at `client.ts`, Typescript should display a type error.

 You can also then regenerate the schema for `remote-client.ts` to see the same error.

+For see changes in runtime, you have to restart the `server.ts`, this example does not use something like `nodemon`.